stadust/gdcf/README.md

 ## Example:
-Here's an example of how to download pages 6 through 55 of featured demons levels using gGDCF!
+Here's an example of how to download pages 6 through 55 of featured demons levels using GDCF!
 ```rust
 // First we need to configure the cache.
 Here we're using a sqlite in-memory database
 // whose cache entries expire after 30 minutes.